Theam1127/GuardCommunicationApp/README.md

-The database used by this app is firebase-firestore with the support of node.js for client-server communication.
+The database used by this app is firebase-firestore with the support of node.js to listen to changes in collections of firebase-firestore.
 Please refer link below for node.js installation https://firebase.google.com/docs/functions/firestore-events

 The node.js file "NotificationService" is to be copy and paste in firebase project functions folder.